Is Your Second Hand Car Worth Your Money?

 - Giving priority to your favorite cars, research a bit and do the math and reach to a conclusion over the prices of used cars and pick one that fits your budget.

 - Identify the premium dealers who sell second hand cars.
 Enquire about the dealers and their quality of service and compare the price tags of your car at various dealers.
 Also make sure the registration procedures are simple and to the point.

-- If you are buying car from a private individual then ensure that the owner has a clean driving record and the papers are all original.
-Get the help of a mechanic to make sure that the vehicle doesn't have any hidden defects.
+- If you are purchase second hand car from a private individual then ensure that the owner has a clean driving record and the papers are all original.
+Get the help of a mechanic to make sure that the vehicle doesn’t have any hidden defects.
 Always try negotiating the price as buyers are less and sellers are more.

 - Before you choose to buy take the car for a test drive and assure yourself that you feel good.
 Check for engine noises, suspension, steering control, gear shift, clutch release and overall ride comfort.
 Make sure that you buy a car that you will fall in love with and not a car that you have to adjust with.

 - Finally when you arrive to the paperwork and payment process ensure that you get every single piece of the originals.
 Also a detailed registration report and slips mentioning payment received.